A stable infinity-category of Lagrangian cobordisms: Introduction

+Throughout we will assume that $M$ is a symplectic manifold satisfying standard convexity conditions.
+For example $M$ is exact, and its Liouville flow collars the boundary.
+We will also fix a trivialization of $\det^2(TM) \cong M \times S^1$, assuming a metric (or almost complex structure) which is compatible with the collaring near $\del M$.

-We will study cobordisms for which the boundary manifolds are Lagrangian branes in the exact symplectic manifold $M$.
-More precisely, we will consider (closed but not necessarily compact) exact graded Lagrangian submanifolds $L\subset M$ equipped with a function $f:L\to \R$ realizing the exactness in the sense that $\theta|_L = df$, and a function $\alpha:L\to \R$ realizing the grading, and a relative pin structure $q$.
-To control the possibly noncompact nature of $L$, we will always assume taming hypotheses as discussed in Section~\ref{sect: geometric setup}.
-All in all, the basic object of study is the quadruple $\sL = (L, f, \alpha, q)$, but we will sometimes abuse notation and denote it by $L$ alone (the possible primitives $f:L\to \R$ form a torsor for $H^0(L, \R)$, and the moduli of the other data is a torsor for a discrete group).
+By Lagrangian {\em branes}, we will mean closed (but not necessarily compact) exact Lagrangian submanifolds $L\subset M$ equipped with three decorations: \begin{enumerate} \item a function $f{\colon\thinspace}L\to \R$ realizing the exactness in the sense that $\theta|_L = df$, \item a function $\alpha{\colon\thinspace} L \to \RR$ called the grading, lifting the phase map $L \to S^1$, and \item a relative Pin structure $q$. \end{enumerate} To control the possibly noncompact nature of $L$, we will always assume taming hypotheses as discussed in Section~\ref{section.setup}.
+We sometimes abuse notation and denote the data of a brane $(L,f,\alpha,q)$ by $L$ alone.

-Our cobordisms will be represented by Lagrangian branes in the exact symplectic manifold $M\times T^*\R_t$.
-Here we write $\R_t$ both to denote the real line with coordinate $t$, and to convey that we think of it as the timeline of evolution.
-More precisely, we will consider (closed with boundary but not necessarily compact) appropriately collared Lagrangian branes $P_{01}\subset M\times T^*\R_t$ living over say $[0, 1]\subset \R_t$ and with boundary $\partial P_{01} = L_0 \coprod L_1$, where for $i= 0,1$, we have
+Finally, our morphisms are Lagrangian cobordisms in the exact symplectic manifold $M\times T^*\R_t$.
+(Here we write $\R_t$ both to denote the real line with coordinate $t$, and to convey that we think of it as the timeline of evolution.)
+Specifically, a Lagrangian cobordism $P$ from $L_0$ to $L_1$ is a Lagrangian brane $P \subset M \times T^*\RR_t$ such that

-To control the possibly noncompact nature of $P_{01}$, we will always assume taming hypotheses as discussed in Section~\ref{sect: geometric setup}.
-Thanks to the collaring requirements, we can and will replace $P_{01}$ with the extended (boundaryless but not compact) brane

-It is then convenient to forget the original interval $[0,1] \subset \R_t$ and only remember that $P$ is constant away from a compact subset of $\R_t$.
+for some choice of $t_0 \leq t_1 \in \RR_t$.
+Since $P$ may be non-compact, we will assume taming hypotheses as discussed in Section~\ref{section.setup}.
+We require that the brane structure of $P$ agrees with that of the $L_i$ in the collared regions.
+For example, $P$ comes equipped with a primitive function $f_P{\colon\thinspace} P \to \RR, df_P = \theta|_P$, such that

+along the collared regions.
+This in particular ensures that a composition of exact cobordisms is still exact.